Your Guide to Preventing Account Takeover Attacks

 Phishing is one of the most common forms of social engineering, using deceptive emails and text messages (sometimes called “smishing”) to steal credentials.
 These messages often look like they’re from a legitimate source, like a bank, a popular online service, or even a department within your own company.
 They might contain an urgent warning about a compromised account or a link to claim a prize, all designed to get you to click and enter your login details on a fake website.
 Because these attacks can target anyone in an organization, from an intern to the CEO, educating employees on how to spot suspicious links and requests is a foundational part of any security strategy.

-Targeted Spear Phishing and BEC
+When Attacks Get Personal: Spear Phishing and BEC

 Spear phishing is a more sophisticated and personalized version of a standard phishing attack.
 Instead of sending a generic message to thousands of people, attackers research their target and use personal details, like their name, job title, or recent projects, to make the email seem more credible.
 This level of customization makes the request much harder to dismiss as spam.
 A particularly damaging variant is Business Email Compromise (BEC), where an attacker impersonates a high-level executive or a trusted vendor to trick an employee into making a wire transfer or sharing confidential data.
 Because these attacks are so specific, effective defense requires focused phishing training that helps users identify highly contextual threats.

-Voice Phishing (Vishing) and Pretexting
+Don’t Fall for Voice Phishing (Vishing) Scams

 Not all social engineering happens over email.
 Voice phishing, or “vishing,” takes the scam to the phone.
 In these attacks, a fraudster calls a target and impersonates a trusted authority figure, such as a bank representative, an IT support technician, or a government agent.
 The attacker’s goal is to create a believable story, or pretext, to coax the victim into revealing passwords, account numbers, or other sensitive information.
 For example, they might claim there’s a security issue with the person’s account that requires immediate verification.
 This type of vishing can be especially effective because a live voice can convey a sense of urgency and authority that a simple email might lack.

-How Bots Automate Account Takeovers
+How Bots Automate Account Takeover Attacks

 While social engineering and phishing rely on tricking a person, many account takeover attacks happen at a scale that no human could manage alone.
 This is where automation comes in.
 Attackers use armies of bots, which are specialized computer programs, to run their operations around the clock.
 These bots can test millions of stolen credentials across countless websites in a fraction of the time it would take a person.